Teoscar Hernández Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.95).
+- The Athletics have a 6.95 team ERA that ranks last across all MLB pitching staffs.

-- In his last appearance on Saturday, the left-hander threw five innings against the Houston Astros, allowing three earned runs while surrendering five hits.
+- The lefty last appeared on Saturday against the Houston Astros, when he threw six innings, allowing two earned runs while giving up five hits.

-- In nine games this season, the 25-year-old has an ERA of 6.85, with 7.6 strikeouts per nine innings.
-Opponents are hitting .306 against him.
+- The 27-year-old has put up an ERA of 4.99, with 9.4 strikeouts per nine innings, in nine games this season.
+Opponents have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.